A Clearnet IP For Your Node

 Your computer may temporarily lose internet access.
 But with a few seconds...

-1. Now, at your LND computer (the CLIENT) run these commands so Wireguard will start automatically at boot:
+- Now, at your LND computer (the CLIENT) run these commands to stop the current Wireguard instance, start it again, and set Wireguard to start automatically at boot:

 sudo systemctl enable wg-quick@wg0.service